-Microsoft has also bolstered its offering on Game Pass and made it even more competitive by partnering with EA Games.
-From a yet-to-be confirmed date during the Holiday season, Game Pass Ultimate subscribers on PC and console will be granted EA Play access for no additional charge.
-This means that subscribers will get access to over 60 EA games in addition to what's already on Game Pass and some of these titles will be playable on Android via Project xCloud.
-Subscribers will also get access to EA Play's exclusive in-game challenges, rewards, and content, as well as discounts on EA digital purchases and access to game trials.
+Microsoft has also bolstered its offering on Game Pass and made it even more competitive by partnering with EA Games and acquiring Bethesda.
+Game Pass Ultimate subscribers on console have been granted EA Play access for no additional charge, too, with PC support soon to follow.
+This means that subscribers now have access to over 60 EA games in addition to what's already on Game Pass and some of these titles will be playable on Android via Project xCloud.
+Subscribers also get access to EA Play's exclusive in-game challenges, rewards, and content, as well as discounts on EA digital purchases and access to game trials.

 When it comes to games on PS Now, on the other hand, there are more available but it's arguably quantity over quality.
-New titles from the PS2, PS3, and PS4 generations are added to its 800+ game library each month and they include heavy hitters like Red Dead Redemption 2 as well as Sony exclusives The Last of Us and Horizon: Zero Dawn.
-But unlike Game Pass, these first-party titles tend not to appear on day one.
+New titles from the PS2, PS3, and PS4 generations are added to its 800+ game library each month.
+Sony has been trying to add some more blockbuster titles and titles on the service include heavy hitters like Sony exclusives The Last of Us and Horizon: Zero Dawn.
+Unfortunately, unlike Game Pass, these first-party titles tend not to appear on day one.
 That said, it's a great way of replaying older games without having to boot up an older console.

 Xbox Game Pass vs PS Now verdict

-At the moment in 2020, Xbox Game Pass is the stronger service, but PS Now could catch up with some improvements.
-The key factors that swing things in favour of Microsoft's platform are the quality of its library, how quickly its first-party games arrive and how clear it is that Microsoft is committed to making Game Pass a big success with things like the addition of cloud gaming and its EA Play partnership.
+At the moment in mid-2021, Xbox Game Pass is the stronger service, but PS Now could catch up with some improvements.
+The key factors that swing things in favor of Microsoft's platform are the quality of its library, how quickly its first-party games arrive and how clear it is that Microsoft is committed to making Game Pass a big success with things like the addition of cloud gaming, its partnerships and its acquisitions.

 But PS Now has been improving, albeit more slowly and with less fanfare.
 Sony has expanded its library with stronger titles, cut the price, and introduced downloads to complement its streaming options.
 If it can balance out its collection of older titles with some of the most up-to-date first and third-party offerings it'll do even better.

 Either way, Sony and Microsoft will surely be planning to invest heavily in both their subscription offerings.
-The green team will aim to build on their recent success and Sony will likely need to start launching their games on PS Now at launch, if they hope to catch up.
+The green team will aim to build on their recent success and Sony will likely need to start releasing its games on PS Now at launch, if it hopes to catch up.
 With Google and even Amazon looking to claim their own slice of the video game pie, the winner of the subscription battleground may well decide the next-gen console war.